aimmemotion/EmoVIT/README.md

 The 'emo' folder can be obtained from https://drive.google.com/file/d/10W6ItM3CkuKHv8f6Z8IXxfQIYEmyRNFf/view?usp=drive_link , while the 'LAVIS' folder can be obtained from https://drive.google.com/file/d/1QXlJxzBKTk34wP0kFWyG2XJnG_XhRfFR/view?usp=drive_link .
 Arrange the image data into the correct locations as described above.
 For example, EmoSet can be obtained from https://vcc.tech/EmoSet.
-The folders 'annotation', 'cap-ano', 'caption', 'image', and 'result' are empty and need to be created manually (GitHub does not support empty folder, or you can download from https://drive.google.com/drive/folders/1DL-bIxUtHaTzfmhXuwn1-sCLx42-Oy0V?usp=sharing )

 ## Install related packages
 conda create --name emovit python=3.8